Horror Movie Blog > Horror Movie Reviews > Never Let Go Movie Review

 The tension builds and eases with the threat of the lurking evil is always close, whether they explore the forest in daylight or at night, keeping it all pretty tense since danger could be hiding in the shadows anywhere, and the house itself, both inside and out, adds to the urgency and desperation as food starts to run out.

-I liked a lot about Never Let Go, but my expectations were low going in, but as the story unfolds, the movie does become a bit messy especially after a certain twist.
+My expectations were low going in, but as the story unfolds, the movie does become very messy, especially after a certain twist.

 The mix of serious themes with horror elements doesn’t quite work, and leaves it all feeling uneven and the movie ultimately loses its way, making it hard to stay engaged by the end as it all becomes too messy as it tries to juggle too much.